If you’re thinking about opening a business in Estonia, you’ll be in excellent company.

 Don’t worry though.
 A similar EU trademark isn’t going to stop you from using a name that you love, but it’s always good to know in advance which companies with similar names already exist, particularly so you can avoid any marketing confusion in the future.
 You’ll also want to consider the implications for search engines and social media availability, which may affect you launching your business and people being able to identify you and find you.

 Still can’t decide on your company name, or disappointed that your first preference is not available?
 Don’t let this stall the process of opening your e-resident company!
-Check out our 7 highly practical tips for choosing your company name as a digital nomad or freelancer.
+Check out our ultimate guide to choosing name for your Estonian company as a digital nomad or freelancer.

 Identify your Estonian company's shareholders and board members